I will still use Rails (and be happy)

 Tags: ruby rails general thoughts

 This article was written by me – Paweł Świątkowski – on 18 May 2016.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.